Pulitzer Prizes award reporters who detailed sexual assault in Hollywood

 The national reporting prize was won by New York Times and Washington Post reporters, both for their “deeply sourced” coverage of allegations of Russian interference in the 2016 presidential elections.

 Freelancers Jake Halpern and Michael Sloan received the editorial cartooning award for their comic series “Welcome to the New World” in The New York Times, which detailed the story of a struggling refugee family who feared deportation.
-For breaking news photography, Ryan Kelly, a freelance photographer, won for a “chilling” photo of a car running into counterprotesters at the August riot in Charlottesville, Virginia, that was published in The Daily Progress.
+For breaking news photography, Ryan Kelly, a photographer for The Daily Progress, won for a “chilling” photo of a car running into counterprotesters at the August riot in Charlottesville, Virginia.

 Rachel Kaadzi Ghansah, a freelancer, won the feature writing award for her GQ profile of Dylann Roof, the mass murderer responsible for the church shooting in Charleston, South Carolina.
 John Archibald of the Alabama Media Group took home the commentary award, and Jerry Saltz of New York Magazine won the award for criticism.
 Andie Dominick of the Des Moines Register received the editorial award.

-Note: CORRECTION (April 16, 2018, 11:07 p.m.
-ET): An earlier version of this article referred incorrectly to Ryan Kelly, who won a Pulitzer for breaking news photography.
-Although he is now a freelance photographer, at the time he took the winning photo, he worked for The Daily Progress of Charlottesville, Virginia.